hardboiled/rip_aim/README.md

 Since all the seed data has usernames starting with 'myuser', this example uses that for the `search_prefix`.

-In a real app, you might use something like ElasticSearch with full-text search for something like this, but for this app, all you get a prefix option with an index on the username in Postgres.
+In a real app, you might use a search cluster with full-text search for this feature, but for this app, all you get a prefix option with an index optimized for [like queries](https://dba.stackexchange.com/questions/172880/index-with-ops-for-like-and-queries) on the username.
 It's good enough ;).

 ```bash
 # limit and page are optional